AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 All chart types allow configuring markers: both on a whole series and in a single point.
 Available settings include type, size, fill color, and others.

-In the following sample, there are two Line series.
+In the following sample, there are two line series.
 On one of them you can see how markers look by default: in the case of Line series, they can be seen only on hover and select.
 On the other series a few custom settings are configured:

 ```
 // enable and configure markers on the first series